Solopreneurs will want to know LowellAnn’s story before deciding to connect. So let’s get to know each other!

 How I Got Into This Work

-After twenty years in career and employment work with the Canadian federal government, it seemed natural to find something constructive to do following an early retirement, and Workstyle-Lifestyle Consulting became a reality.
-My consulting work took me to many communities in northern Canada where I worked with emerging leaders in the new arctic territory Nunavut.
-I soon discovered that two or three day workshops were a great start for participants, but continued support and encouragement were necessary for the application of new skills and approaches, so I began to provide one-on-one telephone support.
+After twenty years in career and employment work with the Canadian federal government, it seemed natural to find something constructive to do following early retirement, and Workstyle-Lifestyle Consulting became a reality.
+My consulting work took me to many communities in northern Canada where I worked with emerging leaders in the new Arctic territory Nunavut.
+I soon discovered that two or three-day workshops were a great start for participants, but continued support and encouragement were necessary for the application of new skills and approaches, so I began to provide one-on-one telephone support.
 Later, I learned about an emerging new discipline called Coaching and realized that I had already discovered it.
 I learned a lot more from Thomas Leonard and Coachville and hired my own coach before I decided to add formal coaching to my repertoire of consulting/training services.
-Coaching felt just right because of its similarity to career counseling I had practiced for years.
+Coaching felt just right because of its similarity to career counselling I had practised for years.

 What Inspires Me

-My biggest inspiration right now is the opportunity to host my weekly Being Your Own CEO Success Circle for solopreneurs via Hangout On Air.
-We enjoy each other’s company while sharing techniques and information and providing moral support to each.
+My biggest inspiration right now is the opportunity to host my weekly Being Your Own CEO Success Circle for solopreneurs via Zoom and YouTube Live.
+We’ve enjoyed each other’s company while sharing techniques and information and providing moral support to each (for about fives years now).
 Participants even end up doing business together!
-I just completed the 175th session.

 What do I believe?